I'm answering all of those early pregnancy questions so you can stop Googling!

 0.7% at ten weeks

-These numbers can vary greatly depending on your individual medical history, your age, the father's age, morning sickness (more can = higher HCG which is good, sorry), and fetal heart rate (at six weeks two days, heart rate of 100).
+These numbers can vary greatly depending on your individual medical history, your age, the father's age, morning sickness (more can = higher HCG which is good, sorry), and fetal heart rate (at six weeks two days, heart rate of <80 ends in miscarriage 100% of the time, compared to 11% for babies with a heart rate of >100).

 And yes, as they say, once you’ve cleared the first trimester, your rate of miscarriage drops to less than 1%.